gnikoloff/apple-metal-sketch-dojo/README.md

 From left to right we have the following G-Buffer textures:

-1. G-Buffer output texture with `BGRA8Unorm` value.
+1. G-Buffer output texture.
 Storage mode is `Store`, as we want this texture stored in video memory in order to show it on the device screen.
+It uses `BGRA8Unorm` pixel color format as this is the pixel format of the backing metal view (`MTKView.colorPixelFormat`).

 2. Normal + Shininess + Base Color with `RGBA16Float` pixel format.
 Storage mode is `.memoryless` which marks it as transient and to be **stored in tile memory only**